 To answer this question it is important to take into account several aspects, which we phrase into subquestions.
-For example, it is important to know which mechanical forces and pressures are working on the ascending aorta to determine and measure whether the pericardium can handle these.
-We will research this by means of the subquestion: 'Which mechanical forces are working on the ascending aorta?'
+For example, it is important to know which on the ascending aorta to determine and measure whether the pericardium can handle these.
+We will research this by means of the subquestion: 'Which ascending aorta?'
 (Subquestion 1).